 - Writing - 4.5

 The areas of academic excellence, test performance, and health care experiences are all highly recommended for students but do not guarantee an applicant a place in the incoming class.
-By the same manner, the student who meets basic requirements should not be discouraged from applying because one or more of these competitive areas are not met.
-The successful applicant will be a well rounded individual who is a self-starter but has the ability and desire to work as a productive member of the health care team.
+In the same manner, the student who meets basic requirements should not be discouraged from applying because one or more of these competitive areas are not met.
+The successful applicant will be a well-rounded individual who is a self-starter but has the ability and desire to work as a productive member of the healthcare team.